Congratulations to the 2017 Award Winner: Nancy Coyne, Athletics

-The John Carroll University Staff Service Award is to recognize individuals for outstanding service to the community in representing a “faith that does justice.”
+The John Carroll University Staff Community Service Award is to recognize individuals for outstanding service to the greater Cleveland community in representing a “faith that does justice.”

 Nominees should be John Carroll employees who have made a consistently positive impact on the community through voluntary service and have a demonstrated commitment to the community, to social justice, and to the values of Jesuit education.
 The nominee must be a current, full-time employee who has been with the University for at least 2 years.
 Members of the faculty are not eligible for this award; a separate award, the Curtis W. Miles Faculty Award for Community Service is available.

 The award will be given annually to one staff member.
-Recipients will receive $1,000, a certificate, a letter of recognition from the President, and acknowledgement on the CSSA website.
+Recipients will receive a $1,000 award stipend and acknowledgement on the CSSA website.